tinoMukaro/tinoMukaro/README.md

 ## 🔎 About Me
 🌍 Based in Zimbabwe, passionate about creating impactful digital solutions.
-🔭 Currently working on **Mind Mirror**, an AI-powered journaling app that provides insights and summaries.
+🔭 Currently working on **foodWise**, cant say much but youll love it watch the space!!.
-🌱 Learning **Next.js** and deepening my DevOps skills.
+🌱 Learning **Python** and deepening my DevOps skills.
 📫 Reach me at **vamukaro3@gmail.com**.

 ---